 This course is designed for students who are in the AFA music performance program.
-Students will build on the skills learned in previous level(s), and must meet all course proficiencies before moving on to the next level.
+Students will build on the skills learned in previous level(s) and must meet all course proficiencies before moving on to the next level.
 Instruction is delivered weekly in a one-hour private lesson designed to help students gain comprehensive teaching and playing skills required in the professional music industry.
-Meeting times are arranged to fit the student's and instructor's schedule.
-Students must pass correquisite MUSC-1000 in order to receive a passing grade in applied lessons.
+Meeting times are arranged to fit the student's and instructor's schedules.
+Students must pass co-requisite MUSC-1000 to receive a passing grade in applied lessons.